zenome/BundleBus/README.md

 ## Solve
 - We provide a backend which provides to control bundle version, build, release and deploy.
 - We provide a Command Line Interface which provides to simply do 'release' and 'deploy'.
 So what developers have to do is just enter cli command to release/deploy their product.
-- We provide a iOS/Android client library for effective download/merge released/deployed bundle version.
+- We provide a iOS/Android client library for effective download/merge a newer bundle version.

 # Components
 BundleBus has 3 components including backend, client library and cli.